reach-sh/reach-lang/docs/src/frontend/index.md

 Inspection of `e`'s fields should be considered an unstable API that may change over time.
 Currently, it has a field `eventName` which may be `'before'`, `'success'`, or `'error'`, as well as various other fields describing the HTTP event.
-This is only supported with certain networks (currently: ALGO), and applies to all Providers created by the Reach JavaScript stdlib.
+This is only supported with certain connectors, and applies to all Providers created by the Reach standard library.

 ### {#ref-frontends-js-utils} Utilities